Sign up to our newsletter

 Seeks a different future.
 Looks back on what has been.

 Take an apple.
 Chop it into quarters.Count out three.
-These represent the lakesthat nestle inside countries, all the snaking
+These represent the lakesthat nestle inside countries, all the snaking rivers joined with seas – the blue that’s water.

 This morning she got upOn the happy side of the bed,Pulled backThe grey sky-curtainsAnd poked her headThrough the blue windowOf heaven,